Top 25 for career prospects

 All modules are led by experienced and respected university staff.
 Many staff are active researchers and authors in the field of education studies; from the outset they’ll introduce you to their particular specialisms and research interests, through a range of optional modules.
 You’ll also benefit from regular visiting speakers – these include headteachers, practitioners, educational advisers, specialist researchers and international visitors.

-This primary education degree offers or includes the following modules.
+This course offers or includes the following modules.
 The modules you take will depend on your pathway or course combination (if applicable) as well as any optional or open modules chosen.
-Please check the programme document (below the main image on this page) for more information.
+Please check the programme document for more information.

 Optional modules may include: